Requirements for Coaches

 • STEP 1.
 Register as a Coach

-All CCSA coaches must register with Oregon Youth Soccer.
-Coaches and league administrators must re-register each season.
+All CCSA coaches and league administrators must register with Oregon Youth Soccer Association (OYSA) and re-register each season.

 If you have any trouble logging into your account, contact the CCSA Board and either the President or Registrar will provide your account information or reset your password. board@centralcoastsoccer.org